Mathematical semantics of intuitionistic logic: Topology, translations and principles

-Suppose now that we have an Euler model $V$ of this theory in subsets of a set $S$, where every element of the domain $D$ interprets some constant of $T_{BHK}$ (we are thus assuming the language of $T_{BHK}$ to contain enough constants).
-Let us call a subset of $S$ {\it open} if it is of the form $(\wn\phi)^V$ for some formula $\phi$ with no parameters.
-Since elements of $D$ interpret constants, subsets of the form $(\wn\psi)^V_\mu$ are also open, for formulas $\psi$ with any number of parameters, and for each valuation $\mu$.
-Then $\emptyset$ is open by (4), and $S$ is open by (7).
-Also, the intersection of any two open subsets is open by (1), and the union of any two open subsets, or the union of a family of open subsets that interprets some predicate, is open by (2) and (5).
-For reasons pertaining to cardinality we cannot be sure that the union of {\it any} family of open subsets is open, but otherwise this would be just a topology on $S$.
+Suppose that we have a Leibniz--Euler model of $T_{BHK}$ in subsets of a set $X$ with some domain $\D$.
+Let us call a subset of $X$ {\it intuitionistic} if it of the form $|\wn\Phi|_\iass$ for some formula $\Phi$ in the language of intuitionistic logic, and some assignment $\iass$ in $\D$.
+Thus $\emptyset$ is intuitionistic by (4), and $X$ is intuitionistic by (7).
+The intersection of two intuitionistic sets is a set of the form $|\wn\Phi|_\iass\cap|\wn\Psi|_{\iass'}$.
+Here there is no loss of generality in considering only such pairs of formulas $\Phi$, $\Psi$ that the free variables of $\Phi$ have no overlap with the free variables of $\Psi$; consequently, we may additionally assume that $\iass'=\iass$; we are also free to keep the latter assumption but drop the former one.
+Now $|\wn\Phi|_\iass\cap|\wn\Psi|_\iass=|\wn\Phi\land\wn\Psi|_\iass$, which by (1) is the same as $|\wn(\Phi\land\Psi)|_\iass$, an intuitionistic set.
+Similarly by (2), the union of two intuitionistic sets in intuitionistic.
+Also (5) implies that unions of some $\D$-indexed families of intuitionistic sets are intuitionistic.

-Let us then see if we can get something interesting under somewhat stronger hypotheses --- not entirely covered by the BHK interpretation.
-Firstly, suppose that a topology on $S$ is given (for we {\it almost} have it anyway), and that our Euler model $V$ is open set-valued, that is, subsets of $S$ of the form $(\wn\psi)^V_\mu$ are open (in other words, the given topology agrees with what we anyway have of a topology).
-Secondly, let us strengthen the axiom schemes (3) and (6), which we have not used at all as yet, so as compensate for the vagueness of the BHK clauses for $\to$ and $\forall$: \begin{itemize} \item[(3$'$)] $\turnstile [\wn\chi\to\wn(\phi\to\psi)]\Tofrom [\wn\chi\to(\wn\phi\to\wn\psi)]$; \item[(6$'$)] $\turnstile [\wn\chi\to\wn\forall x \phi(x)]\Tofrom [\wn\chi\to\forall x\wn\phi(x)]$. \end{itemize} Indeed, (3$'$) implies (3) by considering $\chi=\phi\to\psi$, and (6$'$) implies (6) by considering $\chi=\forall x\phi(x)$.
-Let us emphasize that there is nothing in the BHK interpretation that would suggest strengthening (3) and (6) in this particular way --- although {\it some} strengthening of (3) and (6) is certainly present in the BHK interpretation.
+Thus intuitionistic subsets of $X$ are very similar to open subsets in some topology on $X$, except that they are known to be closed only under some infinite unions.

+Then let us try again.
+Suppose that we have a Leibniz--Euler model of $T_{BHK}$ in subsets of a set $X$ with some domain $\D$.
+Let us call a subset of $X$ {\it open} if it a union of subsets of the form $|\wn\Phi|_\iass$, where $\Phi$ is a formula of intuitionistic logic, and $\iass$ is an assignment in $\D$.
+Thus the union of any family of open sets is open.
+Also, similarly to the above, the intersection of two open sets is open, and $\emptyset$ and $X$ are open.
+Thus we get a topology on $X$.

+Another apparent deficiency here is that the axiom lists (3) and (6), which provide a minimal formal extract from the intrinsically vague BHK clauses for $\to$ and $\forall$, seem to be too weak to yield any interesting conclusions as they provide only one-sided constraints on the intuitinistic $\to$ and $\forall$.